-GEAR UP - It is assumed that children enrolled in our programs are able, or parents are actively working on teaching them to, get dressed and toilet independently.
+GEAR UP - It is assumed that children enrolled in our programs are able to dress and toilet independently, or parents are actively working on teaching them.

 All children should come dressed for the weather and messy play.
-We recommend clothes with elastic waistbands-no zippers, snaps, laces, belts or suspenders, loose embellishments, as these greatly complicate getting un/dressed and bathroom time.
+We recommend clothes with elastic waistbands-no zippers, snaps, laces, pull-overs, belts or suspenders, or loose embellishments, as these greatly complicate getting un/dressed and bathroom time.